MLaaS-idfCts/mlaas-trainning-for-rookies/06-jupyter/jupyter.md

 - jupyterhub

 ### Final Exercise:
-you suffered enough, take a 5.
+you have suffered enough, take a 5.